 The problem is that the intersubjective world we create is made rather than discovered, and the majority of humanity, which distinguishes us from other primates, is those stories, and intersubjective realities becoming accepted as ‘natural’, ‘true’, or maybe probable or ‘scientific’ when they are not.
 It may be an intuition that you are in a room – but how does “in” exist in a way discovered rather than created or learned by your brain – like ‘left’ or ‘right’ are learned as human relations to space rather than existing in space itself?

 Unfortunately, this truth about the fallibility of sciences will not catch on with a population that only trusts what has the science label – everything has to be a science to be respected.
-Hence ‘according to science’ proliferates as though science had decrees—science does not speak; science humans talk.
+Hence ‘according to science’ proliferates as though science had decrees—science does not speak; scientists talk and debate.
 Data is objective; its uses and implication are not.
 So is social science a real science?

-The notion of a ‘real’ science by the definition of following the scientific method, with falsification, particular facts, and universal laws means a lot of what passes for science frankly is not.
+The notion of a ‘real’ science by the definition of following the scientific method, with falsification, particular facts, and universal laws means a lot of what passes for science frankly is not by that standard.
 That isn’t in itself bad, it can be claimed to be a different kind of science with different criteria.
-The danger is that people trust in the generalising of social sciences as much as natural sciences just because they share ‘science’ in their titles when, as intellectually honest social scientists would admit, it is not as scientific, though it may pretend to be; and is dangerously misused as though it is natural law, inevitable.
-When actually, social science schematises the social norms of nurtured-nature.
+The danger is that people trust in the generalising of social sciences as much as natural sciences just because they share ‘science’ in their titles when, as intellectually honest social scientists would admit, it is not as scientific in lacking falisifcation, particular facts, and universal laws; and when science is dangerously misused as though it is natural law, inevitabl, that is a problem because science schematises the social norms of nurtured-nature.